 Calling Lake Provincial Park

 is open early May through Thanksgiving weekend offering overnight camping for tents and trailers.
 Bathrooms have flush toilets and sinks with non-potable running water (no showers).
 The park also has lake access including a boat launch and beach within walking distance with designated swimming area.
 New stalls were put in during 2012 for a total of 81 sites, all with power hook ups.
 Reservations for some sites available online through reserve.albertaparks.ca $29 power.

 Wabasca Lions Club Campground

-Open from May long weekend until early to mid September, it is located 14.5 km West of Wabasca from the four way stop.
-Hugging the shore of the North Wabasca Lake, this campground offers 35 camping stalls (20 powered for $20/night and 15 non-powered for $15/night on a first come, first serve basis--no reservations) nestled in amongst trees, a boat launch, a sandy beach, a day-use area, a water pump, a fish cleaning station, and two group camping sites (one with 6 power hook-ups, the other with 8 power hook-ups) which are the only sites available by reservation and require a reservation to utilize.
+Open from May long weekend until mid/late September depending on seasonal weather.
+It is located 14.5 km northwest of Wabasca from the four way stop.
+Hugging the shore of the North Wabasca Lake, this campground offers 35 camping stalls (20 powered for $20/night and 15 non-powered for $15/night on a first come, first serve basis--no reservations taken) nestled in amongst trees, a boat launch, a sandy beach with a day-use area, a water pump (non potable), a fish cleaning station, and two group camping sites (one with 6 power hook-ups, the other with 8 power hook-ups) which DO require a reservation ahead of time to utilize.